securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 Authorization: Bearer ghi789
 ```

-- The resource server validates the access token (e.g., by introspecting it with the authorization server or verifying its signature if it’s a JWT) and, if valid, returns the requested resource (e.g., system metrics).
+- The resource server validates the access token (e.g., by introspecting it with the authorization server or verifying its signature if it's a JWT) and, if valid, returns the requested resource (e.g., system metrics).

 ### **Step 4: Requesting a New Access Token (If Expired)**
 - The Client Credentials Grant does **not** issue refresh tokens.
 If the access token expires, the client simply repeats the process by sending a new token request to the authorization server with its credentials.